-- 1. Which of the statements are true (T) and which are false (F).
-Correct the false statements. - i.
-There is a natural number that has no predecessor. - ii.
+Which of the statements are true (T) and which are false (F).
+Correct the false statements. which of the statements are true (1) and which are faise (1).
+Confect the faise statements.

+- There is a natural number that has no predecessor. - ii.
 Zero is the smallest whole number. - iii.
 All whole numbers are natural numbers. - iv.
 A whole number that lies on the number line lies to the right side of another number is the greater number. - v.
 A whole number on the left of another number on the number line, is greater. - vi.
 We can't show the smallest whole number on the number line. - vii.
 We can show the greatest whole number on the number line. - 2.
 How many whole numbers are there between 27 and 46? - 3.
 Find the following using number line.